Skip to Content Top

 Is OWI a Felony in Iowa?

 At Branstad & Olson, Des Moines felony OWI attorneys provide the skilled and knowledgeable counsel you need.
-Our team has over 65 years of combined experience and has handled hundreds of cases, including operating while under the influence matters.
-When you choose us, we deliver zealous advocacy and develop innovative defenses, giving you a voice during this challenging time.
-Our attorneys are ready to seek a favorable outcome in your case.
+Our team has over 65 years of combined experience and has handled hundreds of cases, including many concerning OWI.
+When you choose us, you receive zealous advocacy and strategic thinking custom-tailored to your case.

 Elements of an OWI in Iowa